Vision North Eye Care Tips from our eye clinic on how to keep your eyes healthy with contact lenses

 Nowadays, with so many quality contact lenses on the market that provide exceptional visual clarity and convenience, it’s easy to abuse their use.
 However, this practice poses serious risks to your eyes.
 To avoid damaging your vision, our eye clinic shares the following information about avoiding the overuse of contact lenses.

-Many eye diseases can be quickly and easily diagnosed during a Comprehensive eye exam, Pediatric eye exam and Contact lens eye exam.
-If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
+Many eye diseases can be quickly and easily diagnosed during a Comprehensive Eye Exams, Pediatric Eye Exams and Eye Exams for Contact Lenses.
+If you were diagnosed with an eye disease, such as Cataracts, Glaucoma Test, Forms of Macular Degeneration, Diabetic Retinopathy Treatment, or Dry Eye Syndrome Causes and Cures, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
-Is LASIK eye and vision surgery an option for you ?
-Our Meadow Lake eye doctor is always ready to answer your questions about eye disease and Contact lenses.
+Dry Eye After LASIK Is More Common Than You May Think!
+Our Meadow Lake eye doctor is always ready to answer your questions about eye disease and Are Contact Lenses Safe For Young Children?.

 You should be removing your contact lenses for a minimum of 18 awake hours per week, giving your eyes time to rest and get sufficient oxygen.
 Your eyes need to absorb oxygen from the air (not from your lungs, like other organs), so allowing your eyes time to breathe without contact lenses in the way is essential.